Mimicry

 • Site or page content.

-1. Indicate how your site is related to the original resource.
+1. Specify how your site is connected to the original resource.
 Include this information in the tags:

-2. In the upper part of the site (header), indicate how your site is related to the original resource.
-For example: “unofficial site”, “partner site”, “fan site”, “concierge service”, “distributor”.
-Place the text in a visible location and make it large and contrasting to the background.
+2. In the upper part of the site (in the header), specify how your site is connected to the original resource.
+For example: "unofficial site", "partner site", "fan site", "concierge service", "distributor".
+Place the text in a prominent location and make it large and contrasting against the background.

-3. Confirm the partnership with the official resource.
-Post documents on your site that confirm your right to use the brand style and design of the resource.
+3. Verify your partnership with the official resource.
+Publish the documents that confirm your right to use the resource's visual identity and design on your site.

-If the official resource allows the use of its style without restrictions and does not require partnership to be mentioned, these recommendations can be ignored.
+If the official resource permits unrestricted use of its visual identity and doesn't require acknowledgment of partnership, these recommendation can be disregarded.

-4. If your site pretends to be an official resource that does not actually exist, indicate its unofficial status.
-You can also provide links to informational materials or commercial offers from the official resource.
+4. If your site pretends to be an official resource that doesn't actually exist, indicate its unofficial status.
+You can also attach links to informational materials or commercial offers from the official resource.

 Contact support